avirakesh/rpi-retro-display/README.md

             "start_time": "15:00", // time of day at which the applet should be enabled
                                    // two applets should not start at the same time
-                                   // should be a valid 24 hour time "brightness": 0.25 // Float.
-Optional.
-Default = 1.
-Brightness of the display.
+                                   // should be a valid 24 hour time "schema_vals": {
-                               // Applies a multiplier to the output of pixlet binary.
-                               // Value ideally between 0 and 1, both inclusive, but you do you!
-                               // Negative brightness will clamp to 0 "schema_vals": {
                 // These are the user preferences that would typically be
                 // Selected by the user through UI.
 Lacking a UI, we use the JSON